 Future of eCommerce in India: How dynamics will Change in the Next 5 Years

 By the time you are done reading this blog, a few people would have completed several eCommerce transactions.
 A few clicks here and there, and they’ll be set to receive their parcel in a day or two.
 It even spares people from going out, leaving the comfort of their room and scouting for the product.
 Indians have shifted towards the convenience of online payments for day-to-day transactions.
-Over the years, growth of eCommerce has been fostered and it is transformed into a billion-dollar industry.
+Over the years, the growth of eCommerce has been fostered and it is transformed into a billion-dollar industry.

 eCommerce has come a long way since its inception.
 The eCommerce industry began with a few small companies like Flipkart (now a giant) and has now escalated to MNC’s like Amazon and Walmart.
 The future of eCommerce has never looked this promising.